hexagonal-sun/trale/README.md

 - `tcp`: This is an implementation of a TCP echo server (connecting to `127.0.0.1:5000`) whilst another task prints out messages to the terminal.
+- `sub_tasks`: This demonstates how a subtask can be spawned from a parent task and the joinhandle can be `.await`ed on without blocking the runqueue.

 ## Implementation